-- Reports should be addressed with timeliness. - All communication and outcomes of addressing a report of disruptive behavior will be kept as confidential as is feasible. - Lessons Learned will be captured as is feasible. - All parties should be kept informed of the progress of responding to the report. - The covenant should guide the response to the report. - The wellbeing of the community must be given priority over the privileges and inclusion of an individual whose behavior is dangerous or destructive. - A concerted effort will be made to understand power imbalances and cultural differences that may be at play. - Respondents and Reporters will be engaged with as individuals of dignity and worth.
+- Reports should be addressed with timeliness. - All communication and outcomes of addressing a report of disruptive behavior will be kept as confidential as possible. - Lessons Learned will be captured as feasible. - All parties should be kept informed of the progress of responding to the report. - The covenant should guide the response to the report. - The wellbeing of the community must be given priority over the privileges and inclusion of an individual whose behavior is dangerous or destructive. - A concerted effort will be made to understand power imbalances and cultural differences that may be at play. - All persons involved in these processes will behave in a non-violent manner and will treat each other as individuals of dignity and worth.